nbrisset/CTF/grehack-ctf-2016/robots.txt-50/README.md

 ![FIND THE FLAG!](index.html.png)

 As the title says, the file robots.txt is a wrong track.
-Let's find somewhere else.
+Let's try somewhere else.

 ![SORRY FLAG NOT FOUND!](robots.txt.png)